 Luxury retailer Saks Fifth Avenue had used several logos over the years and wanted something new.
 Bierut looked back through the brand’s history and found a cursive logo from 1973, drawn by Tom Carnase (and part of an earlier identity designed by his old boss, Massimo Vignelli).
 To freshen it up, Bierut placed the logo into a square, then broke that square into several smaller squares that could be rotated and arranged to create hundreds of different patterns.
 The ever-changing new look references the store’s long heritage, while looking fresh and modern.

-John Clifford is the author of Graphic Icons: Visionaries Who Shaped Modern Graphic Design, and the creative director of NYC design firm Think Studio, focusing on identity, digital, publishing, and print design.
+John Clifford is the author of Graphic Icons: Visionaries Who Shaped Modern Graphic Design, and was the creative director of the late NYC design firm Think Studio, with a focus on identity, digital, publishing, and print design.

-Read another excerpt on www.davidairey.com featuring Jan Tschichold.
+There’s another excerpt on davidairey.com, too, featuring Jan Tschichold.